 I know a young lady named Faye

-After pausing for a moment Faye breached the silence stating… fart?
+After pausing for a moment, Faye filled in the last word with ‘… fart’?”

-Keith freed himself and escaped to empty factory building.
-By the odor, he judged they made fudge or chocolate in the building.
-He raced to the backside of the factory where he found an old trunk filled with junk to hide.
-He squeezed in and he hid in the trunk for nearly an hour.
+Keith freed himself and escaped to an empty factory building.
+By the smell, he judged they made fudge or chocolate there.
+He raced to the factory’s backside, where he found an old trunk filled with junk.
+He squeezed in and hid in the trunk for nearly an hour.

-Whether it was the twisted shape of his body or the maximus amount of baked beans he consumed at lunch, Keith’s belly ballooned with an unrelenting, pestiferous gas that needed freeing.
-So Keith did the natural thing. – he cut the cheese.”
+Whether it was because of the twisted shape of his body or the amount of baked beans he had consumed at lunch, Keith’s belly ballooned with an unrelenting, pestiferous gas that needed freeing.
+So, Keith did the natural thing – he cut the cheese.”

 “What cheese?”
-Rufus asked.
-“You said it was a fudge or chocolate factory?”
+Rufus asks.
+“You said it was a fudge or chocolate factory.”

-“Mom’s right,” Dad follows.
-“Keister dropped a stink bomb so lethal the trapped gases poisoned him.
+“Stevie Haunches is right,” Mrs. Wainwright continued.
+“Keister dropped a stink bomb so lethal that the trapped gases poisoned him.
 When Tushii and Gloot E. Uss found poor Keith Keister, he had expired.
-Killed by the smell of his own fart.”
+Killed by the smell of his fart.”

 “But that was not the end of our friend.
-Today, Keister haunts children who cannot curb their potty mouths.”
+Today, Keister haunts the children at Middletown Middle who cannot curb their potty mouths.”

-“What does the ghost look like?”
+“What does his ghost look like?”
 Rufus asks.

-Dad pauses a moment before saying in a stern tone, “The Scary Derriery dresses in black and ringed with green smoke.
-But you will smell his foul gasses long before you see him because not all who smelt it, dealt it, sometimes it’s a warning from the ghost of The Scary Derriery.”
+Mrs. Wainwright pauses a moment before saying in a stern tone, “The Scary Derrierey dresses in black and is ringed with green smoke.
+But you will smell his foul gasses long before you see him because not everyone who smelt it dealt it.
+Sometimes it’s a warning from the ghost of the Scary Derrierey.”

 Rufus looks upset.

-Rufus sniffs the air and pauses a moment before declaring “The Scary Derriery is in this room … I can smell him.”
+Rufus sniffs the air and pauses a moment before declaring, “The Scary Derrierey is in this room … I can smell him.”